Lyft says it recorded more than 4,000 cases of sexual assault over three years

 “We recognize that sexual assault is chronically underreported, and it can sometimes be months or years before a survivor is ready to come forward and report what happened — if they choose to do so at all,” the company wrote.
 “Knowing this, Lyft included any incident reported in 2017, 2018 and 2019, regardless of when the incident was reported to have occurred.
 Lyft intentionally uses broad definitions … to classify instances of sexual assault.”

-Lyft initially committed to releasing its safety report following pressure on rival Uber on the safety of its app and transparency around the issue of sexual assault.
+Lyft initially committed to releasing its safety report three years ago following pressure on rival Uber on the safety of its app and transparency around the issue of sexual assault.

 Lyft indicated its report would follow shortly after Uber’s, but only released it Thursday covering a period through 2019.

-Lyft did not immediately respond to a request for comment on the rollout of timing of its report, or its broader findings.
+Lyft did not immediately provide comment on the report or the timing of its release.

+Lyft has come under scrutiny for its treatment of sexual harassment and misconduct on the app.
+The company won over many passengers in the wake of repeated scandals on Uber that led to the #DeleteUber movement, capturing nearly 40 percent of the U.S. marketshare as it approached its 2019 initial public offering.
+But The Washington Post reported in 2019 that some found Lyft’s response to reports of misconduct inadequate and dismissive, feeling their concerns were not seriously addressed.

+The Post spoke with nearly a dozen women who decried Lyft’s response to allegations of sexual harassment at the time.

+Lyft has pledged to improve its safety practices over the years, noting the issue is a work in progress.
 Like Uber, Lyft noted that the overwhelming majority of rides ended without incident.

+For both companies, the problem appeared to grow worse by year — as the companies’ businesses grew over the period encompassed by the reports and the issue rose in prominence.
+For example, Uber logged 3,045 incidences of sexual assault in 2018, the latest full year covered in its report.
+Lyft logged 1,807 reports in 2019, the latest year in its report.

-“The safety incidents referenced in this report account for 0.0002% of all trips,” the company wrote.
+“The safety incidents referenced in this report account for 0.0002% of all trips,” Lyft wrote in its safety report.

 But the problem of sexual assault went beyond numbers, the company wrote, and it was releasing the data in an effort to shine light on the extent of the issue.
 The issue of sexual assault on ride-hailing platforms has gained attention as the companies have grown and the issue of pairing riders with strangers in their personal vehicles has gained attention on social media and among law enforcement.